juxor/afaq/markdown/secC9.md

 natural rate theory as it was determined by state policy:

 > _"I do not mean to suggest that it is immutable and unchangeable.
+On the
-On the contrary, many of the market characteristics that determine its level are man- made and policy-made.
-In the United States, for example, legal minimum wage rates . . . and the strength of labour unions all make the natural rate of unemployment higher than it would otherwise be."_ [_"The Role of Monetary Policy,"_ pp. 1-17, **American Economic Review**, Vol. 68, No. 1, p.
+> contrary, many of the market characteristics that determine its level are
+> man-made and policy-made.
+In the United States, for example, legal minimum
+> wage rates . . . and the strength of labour unions all make the natural rate
+> of unemployment higher than it would otherwise be."_ [ _"The Role of
+> Monetary Policy,"_ pp. 1-17, **American Economic Review** , Vol. 68, No. 1,
+> p.
 9]

 Thus the "natural" rate is really a social and political phenomenon which, in effect, measures the bargaining strength of working people.
 This suggests that